lwilletts/mpvc/README.md

 ## Useful Tricks

-Some basic tricks are provided in [QuickStart](#quickstart).
+Some basic tricks are provided in [Git](#git).
 For more tips on loading/saving/maniputaling the mpv playlist/state, managing av/vf filters, etc. are provided in the [LogBook](https://gmt4.github.io/mpvc/logbook.html).

 ## Limitations